awsdocs/aws-iot-greengrass-v2-developer-guide/doc_source/greengrass-nucleus-component.md

 `networkProxy`
 \(Optional\) The network proxy to use for all connections\.
 For more information, see [Connect on port 443 or through a network proxy](configure-greengrass-core-v2.md#configure-alpn-network-proxy)\.
-When you deploy a change to this configuration parameter, the AWS IoT Greengrass Core software restarts for the change to take effect\.
+<a name="nucleus-component-parameter-restart-para"></a>When you deploy a change to this configuration parameter, the AWS IoT Greengrass Core software restarts for the change to take effect\.
 This object contains the following information:
 `noProxyAddresses`
 \(Optional\) A comma\-separated list of IP addresses or host names that are exempt from the proxy\.